instantiator/blog-source/blog-site/content/post/flipper-zero-app-tutorial-01.md

 I'm using a few tools:

-* [ufbt](https://github.com/flipperdevices/flipperzero-ufbt) ("micro Flipper Build Tool") - a cut down version of [fbt](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md) (the Flipper Built Tool)
+* [ufbt](https://github.com/flipperdevices/flipperzero-ufbt) ("micro Flipper Build Tool") - a version of [fbt](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/documentation/fbt.md) (the Flipper Built Tool) that supports everything you need for app development
 * [Visual Studio Code](https://code.visualstudio.com/) - an editor and IDE from Microsoft
 * [Pinta](https://www.pinta-project.com/) - a Mac clone of [paint.net](https://www.getpaint.net/index.html) (but any graphics tool that allows you to edit 1-bit PNGs will do)